Bad Vilbel station: Rail services

-The journey time to Frankfurt Central Station by S-Bahn is about 20 minutes.
-In addition, there are Regional-Express (RE) and Stadt-Express (SE) connections to Frankfurt during peak hours and Mittelhessen-Express services every two hours.
+The journey time to Frankfurt Hauptbahnhof by S-Bahn is about 20 minutes.
+There are also Regionalbahn connections to Frankfurt during peak hours and Mittelhessen-Express (RE 41) services stop every two hours.
 The journey time to Frankfurt station for regional services is about 15 minutes.

-Services on S-Bahn line S6 connect Bad Vilbel during the day at 15-minute intervals to inner Frankfurt and Groß Karben.
+Services on S-Bahn line S6 connect Bad Vilbel during the day at approximately 15-minute intervals to inner Frankfurt and Groß Karben.
 Every second S-Bahn service from Groß Karben continues to Friedberg station.

-Since the modernisation of the Nidder Valley Railway, almost all trains on weekdays and about two-thirds on Saturdays run as Stadt-Express services to/from Frankfurt Central Station.
-The remaining trains run as Regionalbahn (RB) services, beginning and ending in Bad Vilbel.
+Since the modernisation of the Nidder Valley Railway, almost all trains on weekdays run to/from Frankfurt Hauptbahnhof.
+The remaining trains run as Regionalbahn services, beginning and ending in Bad Vilbel.

-In the early evening hours, two trains of the Niddertal-Netz (Nidder Valley Network) run as a combined service of lines SE 32 and SE 34, starting from Frankfurt Hbf, uncoupling in Bad Vilbel.
+In the early evening hours, two trains of the Niddertal-Netz (Nidder Valley Network) run as a combined service of lines RB34 and RB48, starting from Frankfurt, uncoupling in Bad Vilbel.
 While the front part of the train runs to Glauburg-Stockheim, the rear part continues to Nidda.
-In the morning peak hour, two trains run from Nidda via Friedberg to Frankfurt Hbf.
+In the morning peak hour, two trains run separately from Nidda via Friedberg to Frankfurt.

-Since 13 December 2009, the Mittelhessen-Express stops every two hours in Bad Vilbel.
-Its trains run from Frankfurt Hbf to Giessen with two sections coupled together as a Stadt-Express service.
-The sections are uncoupled in Giessen.
-Then one section runs as an RE service to Treysa and the other section runs to Dillenburg.
+Since 13 December 2009, the Mittelhessen-Express has stopped every two hours in Bad Vilbel.
+Its trains run from Frankfurt to Giessen with two sections coupled together.
+The sections are split in Giessen.
+Then one section runs as RE 41 to Treysa and the other section runs to Dillenburg as RB 40.

-Since 11 December 2011, a service of the Main-Sieg-Express, designated as an RE-sprinter service, stops in Bad Vilbel during the morning peak.
+Since 11 December 2011, the Main-Sieg-Express (RE 99), designated as an RE-sprinter service, has stopped in Bad Vilbel during the morning peak.